 The action should be a button and it should stand out, in a colour that is used sparingly elsewhere on the site.
 Don't blend it in, don't make the wording unclear, don't prioritise other actions on the page (like add to a wish list).
 It should be unmissable so it doesn't need to follow the user around the page.

-Avoid having your button greyed out, even if you want users to do something like selecting a size first, as they’re likely to think they can’t buy it.
-If they click the button without selecting a required size, you can just pop-up the colour picker with a message.
-If something actually is out of stock, you could replace it with a link to a contact form so they can ask to be informed when it is available again.
+Avoid ever greying out this button, even if you want users to do something like select a size first, as they’re likely to think they can’t buy it.
+If they click the button without selecting a required size, you should pop up the size selector with an explaining message.
+When something actually is out of stock, you could replace it with a link to a contact form so they can ask to be informed when it is available again.